 Cristo Rey Dallas College Prep, cristoreydallas.org

-2017
+2017 $20,000

-$20,000 - Each organization received $10,000 from the foundation.
+Each organization actually received $10,000 from the foundation after the event.

 The Senior Source, theseniorsource.org

-For more than 55 years, The Senior Source has served greater Dallas as the go-to nonprofit for aging services that assist, protect, and connect older adults to resources, to opportunities, and to independence. advocacy, money management, volunteer opportunities, and counseling on any aging issue.
+For more than 55 years, The Senior Source has served greater Dallas as the go-to nonprofit for aging services that assist, protect, and connect older adults to resources, to opportunities, and to independence: advocacy, money management, volunteer opportunities, and counseling on any aging issue.
 The Senior Source is a United Way service provider.
 In 2016, The Senior Source served over 30,000 older adults in the DFW community.

 The Senior Source's mission is to enhance the overall quality of life and empower ALL older adults in greater Dallas to THRIVE.